 The Procurement Office determines if the proposals submitted via RSolution are responsive.
 This is sometimes referred to as an administrative review.
 At a minimum, this includes the signed Execution of Offer, HUB Subcontracting Plan and any other required documents such as bid bonds.
 In addition, the Procurement Office will review the proposals to ensure that minimum qualifications are met.
+The Procurement Office may allow a respondent to rectify a minor deficiency under certain circumstances.
+For example, if a properly submitted HUB Subcontracting Plan contains minor deficiencies (e.g., failure to sign or date the plan, failure to submit already-existing evidence that three HUBs were contacted), the Procurement Office may contact the respondent for clarification to the plan if it contains sufficient evidence that the respondent developed and submitted the plan in good faith.

-RSolution Software has a list of Prerequisites ensure the proposals are responsive.
+RSolution Software has a list of Prerequisites to ensure the proposals are responsive.
 The evaluation team will only be provided with those proposals deemed responsive.